 These technical studies contribute to the Environmental Impact Statement and the Preliminary Safety Report submissions supporting the site preparation/construction licence application.

-The underground layout of the repository includes two vertical shafts centred on a service area.
+The underground layout of the repository included two vertical shafts centred on a service area.
 Two panels of emplacement room extend from the underground service area where the latter area provides space for smaller ancillary rooms to house services, and administrative and maintenance activities.

 Additional project documents

 Historical DGR project documents have been provided for historical reference purposes only, including:

 These documents and reports are available on the OPG Document Archive.